-Australian bank returns to shrink on extra low rates, competition
+CORRECTED-Australian bank returns to shrink on extra low rates, competition

 Ultra low interest rates, higher capital requirements, and competition in a low credit growth environment are all expected to push returns lower in coming years, Forster added.

-Banks have delivered ROEs of more than 20% in the years that followed the global financial crisis and currently yield returns of about 12%.
+Banks have delivered ROEs averaging over 15% in the years that followed the global financial crisis and currently yield returns of about 12%.

 Analysts expect Australia and New Zealand Banking Group to report full-year flat cash earnings of A$6.5 billion ($4.43 billion), or a ROE of about 10%, when it becomes the first of the remaining three Big Four banks to report on Thursday.